What to Know About Philips CPAP and Ventilator Recall

 How do I get a replacement device?

-Philips and the FDA are working together to implement a plan to fix the recalled products.
-To get your device replaced or repaired, you should register it with Philips.
-To register your device, follow the instructions on the Philips website.
+To get your device replaced or repaired, register it with Philips by following the instructions on the Philips website.

 During the registration process, you can look up your device serial number and begin a claim.
-You can also call Philips at 1-877-907-7508 instead to complete this process.1
+You can call Philips at 1-877-907-7508 to complete this process.1

-Philips is starting the repair and replacement program in September 2021.
-The company has already started replacing certain affected DreamStation CPAP devices in the United States.
-However, officials from Philips say the repair and replacement program will take about a year to complete.3,6
+Philips started the repair and replacement program in September 2021.
+Officials from Philips say the repair and replacement program will take about a year to complete.3,8

-Unfortunately, many of the recalled devices are in shortage.
-Limited machines are available due to COVID-19.
-Replacing the foam may be a quicker option than waiting for a replacement machine.
-Either way, it is unclear how long the repair and replace program will take.6,7
+Unfortunately, there are shortages of many of the recalled devices.
+The availability of replacement machines is limited due to COVID-19.
+Replacing the foam may be quicker than waiting for a replacement machine.8,9

 What do I do if I cannot wait for a replacement device?

 First, confirm that your device is included in the recall.
 If your device is on the recall list and you cannot wait for a repair or replacement, talk to your doctor.
-They will help you figure out what to do, which may include:2,6
+They may suggest:2,8

 - Using a similar device that is not part of the recall

 - Continuing to use the recalled device if your doctor determines that benefits outweigh risks